MoVe4BT/MoVe4BT.github.io/supplemental material.md

 We selected 11 BTs from the Checklist benchmark, namely checklist1, checklist5, ..., checklist50, for our evaluation.
 These BTs progressively increase in scales and properties.
 We carried out 552 verification tasks (i.e., each task contains a BT and an LTL) using both approaches.
-The evaluation results are shown in the figure below.
+The evaluation results are shown in the figure below：

 <div style="display: flex;">
   <img src="resources/Time_comparison.png" alt="Image 1" style="flex: 50%; padding: 5px;">
       <img src="resources/Memory_comparison.png" alt="Image 2" style="flex: 50%; padding: 5px;">
 </div>

 In total, our tool and BehaVerify need 2.32s and 73.07s to finish all the verification tasks, respectively, indicating our tool’s efficiecy.
 Besides, our tool needs more memory than BehaVerify.